 Genealogy & Local History Resources

 Over 1.2 billion records in over 3,000 databases.
 A source for conducting genealogical and local history research .
-Included are digitized images of the U.S. Federal Census from 1790 on, The American Geneaological Biographical Index, Passenger and Immigration Lists Index, and more. * in library use only
+Included are digitized images of the U.S. Federal Census from 1790 on, The American Genealogical Biographical Index, Passenger and Immigration Lists Index, and more.

 Instead of spending hours scanning books for mentions of a family name, users can turn to Genealogy Connect for a one-stop search across multiple volumes, identifying connections and enriching family history.